 I investigate whether fluctuations in the capital ratio of financial intermediaries provide an economic source of risk for the various cross-sections of exchange rate returns.
 I find that intermediary capital significantly prices the carry trade and the joint cross-section of a variety of currency portfolios, signifying the relevance of financial intermediaries as a fundamental economic source of global risk.
 I show that intermediary capital risk is a component of the previously identified high-minus-low (HML) carry factor of Lustig, Roussanov, and Verdelhan (2011), shedding light upon the economic sources of risk contained within this global risk factor.
-In addition, I show that intermediary capital serves as a relevant factor for the pricing of exchange rate risk when compared with the dollar and global dollar factors identified by Verdelhan (2018), shares common variation with the latter, and that the global dollar factor purged of US-specific risk helps price the full cross-section of foreign exchange portfolios.
+In addition, I show that intermediary capital remains relevant when compared with the dollar and global dollar factors identified by Verdelhan (2018), shares common variation with the latter, and that the global dollar factor purged of US-specific risk helps price the full cross-section of foreign exchange portfolios.

-\I thank my advisors Richard Clarida, Jennifer La'O, Jón Steinsson, and Jesse Schreger for invaluable mentorship, advice, support, and guidance throughout my doctoral career.
+^{}I thank my advisors Richard Clarida, Jennifer La'O, Jón Steinsson, and Jesse Schreger for invaluable mentorship, advice, support, and guidance throughout my doctoral career.
 My doctoral experience would not have been the same without them and I express my utmost gratitude.
-I thank Robert Hodrick and Matthieu Gomez for useful comments, and all participants of the Monetary Economics colloquium at Columbia University.
+I thank Robert Hodrick and Matthieu Gomez for useful comments, and all participants of the Monetary and Financial Economics colloquia at Columbia University.
 I thank my friends and family for supporting me during my graduate studies.
 All errors are my own.